robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 ![image](https://github.com/user-attachments/assets/a0cd2165-182c-4209-9f86-6aeb0e25b00f)
 ##### Figure 2.
 Extracted ECoG electrodes of the dLMC (blue) and wrist motor cortex (green).
 It is based on the neural power time series from these two sets of electrodes that spectral coherence is calculated.

 Notably, the co-synchrony analysis yielded an average coherence of 0.3156 between the left dLMC and left wrist motor cortex electrodes, supporting the hypothesis of functional coupling between the dLMC and wrist motor cortex during speech production and gesture.
 Neurophysiologically, this synchronization may reflect coordinated oscillatory activity facilitating communication between these adjacent cortical areas.
-Coupled oscillations have been proposed to dynamically link distributed brain regions into functional networks (Varela et al., 2001).
-The observed dLMC-wrist motor coherence during speech may bind articulatory and manual motor systems, enabling co-speech gesture processing or integration.
+Articulatory and manual motor systems may be bound together, enabling co-speech gesture processing or integration.

 However, this co-synchrony does not necessarily imply direct interactions between the dLMC and wrist motor cortex, as it could arise from common subcortical input or network-level synchronization orchestrated by other integration hubs (Cacciante et al., 2024).
 For example, the left IFG has been proposed as a key convergence zone for speech and gesture processing (Straube et al., 2012; Willems et al., 2007).
 High-resolution co-synchrony analysis and stimulation studies could help elucidate the network topology and causal interactions of the speech-gesture integration circuit.